chocolatetoothpaste/camino/README.md

 **decode** --- decode query string data using decodeURI, defaults to true

-**history** --- use history API for routing requests, defaults to false
+**history** --- use history API for routing requests, defaults to true

 **hash** --- listen to hashchange event and handle requests using URL hash, defaults to true